Mason10198/WRKF394-utils/README.md

 - For an hourly time announcement with greeting & current weather conditions, followed by a local forecast for the remainder of the day:

         00 * * * * /home/repeater/WRKF394-utils/say_wx_time.sh

+Remember that you can tie any of these scripts to a DTMF command in `rpt.conf`.

+Hint:

+- You hear AutoSkywarn announce a "special weather statement"
+- You think to yourself, "I wonder what the special weather is..."
+- You key *83 into your radio and `read_alerts.php` runs, telling you all of the details of the "special weather statement"

 # Updating Node Information
 To update the node information file for Allmon2 and Supermon, and download new nodename audio files: